 Compensated vs. Uncompensated

-When arranging a surrogacy, there are two options: compensated surrogacy and uncompensated surrogacy.
-In a compensated surrogacy, the surrogate receives payment for her services, the intended parents pay all medical costs, and the parties typically work with a surrogacy agency, like Circle.
-In an uncompensated (sometimes called “altruistic”) surrogacy arrangement, the surrogate is often a friend or relative of the intended parents, and she receives no payment outside of reimbursement for medical expenses.
+When arranging a gestational surrogacy, there are two options: compensated surrogacy and uncompensated surrogacy.
+In a compensated surrogacy, the surrogate, or sometimes referred to as gestational carrier, receives payment for her services, the intended parents pay all medical costs, and the parties typically work with a surrogacy agency, like Circle.
+In an uncompensated (sometimes called “altruistic”) surrogacy arrangement, the gestational carrier is often a friend or relative of the intended parents, and she receives no payment outside of reimbursement for medical expenses.
 The majority of surrogacy arrangements, including Circle’s, involve compensated surrogacy.
 Surrogate compensation is based on a variety of different factors including the state you live in, if you’ve been a surrogate before, if you have health insurance, and a few other factors.
 If you’re interested in calculating your estimated compensation, you can do so on our Payments & Benefits page!

 Common Surrogacy Situations: